Biden speech takeaways: More conciliation than conflict

 Biden’s speech almost defiantly ignored the bitter divisions between Republicans and Democrats and his own low standing with the public.

 He returned repeatedly to common ground, making the case that both parties can back U.S. factories, new businesses being formed and the funding of 20,000 infrastructure projects.
-When Biden hit each of these themes, Republican House Speaker Kevin McCarthy politely clapped, even standing to applaud at one point.
+When Biden hit each of these themes, House Speaker Kevin McCarthy, R-Calif., politely clapped.
+He even stood to applaud at one point.

 It’s a sign that Democrats and Republicans can at least agree to a shared set of goals, even if they have very different views of how to get there.